 Zibbet – No listing or transaction fees.
 Just a straight site fee.
 Three plans to choose from starting at $4.
 You can import your Etsy listings.
 Offers store front an access to it’s marketplace.

 Online eCommerce or Marketplaces that Allow You to Sell Craft Goods

 This is a list of marketplaces that let you sell a variety of products, include homemade goods.

 Bonanza – Provides information about online selling to it’s sellers.
 Your fee can vary depending on how much marketing exposure you want.
 Free trial to test it out.

 eBay – You can auction or use “Buy It Now” to sell.
 Usually you have a listing fee and percentage of sale fee.

 eCrater – Set up an online store for free on eCrater.
 You can also import an eBay store into your eCrater store.

 Shopify – Open your own store through Shopify to sell your handmade crafts online.
 You can try Shopify for free for 14 days.

 Using WordPress, and a great theme with ecommcerce plugins, you can build a storefront.

-Is your art photography?Make money from your homemade arts and crafts.
-Here is a list of resources for selling your crafts online. #homemadecrafts #ecommerce #workathomeClick To Tweet
+[click_to_tweet tweet=”Make money from your homemade arts and crafts.
+Here is a list of resources for selling your crafts online. #homemadecrafts #ecommerce #workathome” quote=”Make money from your homemade arts and crafts.
+Here is a list of resources for selling your crafts online. #homemadecrafts #ecommerce #workathome”]